fiber-miniapp/ntchem-mini/README.md

 The License term of NTChem-mini is provided in the BSD 2-Clause License.
 Please refer to "LICENSE" file included in the NTChem-mini package.

-Copyright (c) 2012-2014, Computational Molecular Science Research Team, RIKEN Advanced Institute for Computational Science
+Copyright (c) 2012-2019, Computational Molecular Science Research Team, RIKEN Center for Computational Science